Vietnam.vn - Nền tảng quảng bá Việt Nam

 In contrast, upstream rivers, especially those located in high mountain areas, saw an increase in flow, by about 17%.

-While the study doesn't go into detail, the authors suggest that the root causes of these changes are likely related to human activity and the fossil fuel-driven climate crisis, including changing rainfall patterns and increased ice melt.
+While the study doesn't go into detail, the authors suggest the root causes of these changes are likely related to human activity and the fossil fuel-driven climate crisis, including changing rainfall patterns and increased ice melt.

 However, this new study uses advanced methods that allow scientists to observe river flows around the globe "everywhere at once."